-The trust is a unit investment trust designated Smart Trust, Zacks Diversified Equity and Corporate Bond Trust, Series 10.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of equity securities, preferred securities, and shares of exchange-traded funds that invest in corporate bonds.
-The portfolio was selected by Zacks Investment Management, Inc. The sponsor cannot assure that the trust will achieve this objective.
+Smart Trust 255 consists of a unit investment trust designated Smart Trust, Preferreds Plus Trust, Series 1.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of preferred securities plus shares of exchange-traded funds that invest in corporate bonds.
+The sponsor cannot assure that the trust will achieve this objective.